pboling/railsbling.com/content/posts/how_i_go_again.md

 ### Build is Hugo

-Hugo is very customizable and pluguzable, so I can add Disqus comments, and [SEO sharing bars to my posts](http://discuss.gohugo.io/t/hugo-seo-social-partials/353), and other cool stuff (all of which I have yet to tackle).
+Hugo is very customizable.
 Static doesn't need to mean boring.
 There is also a wide range of possibilities with Javascript.

 ### Theme is redlounge

-Look nice right?!?
+So nice right?!?
 Have that [source](https://github.com/tmaiaroto/hugo-redlounge).

 ## HOW TO HUGO